mhkt19/FireAndSmokeDetector/README.md

 - **Early Detection**: Computer vision systems can detect fires and smoke at their very onset, providing critical early warnings.
 - **Wide Area Monitoring**: Cameras can cover large areas, making it feasible to monitor expansive regions such as forests, industrial sites, and large buildings.
 - **Remote Monitoring**: Vision-based systems allow for remote monitoring and control, which is vital for inaccessible or hazardous locations.
-- **Integration with Existing Infrastructure**: Many places already have CCTV and other video surveillance systems in place, which can be leveraged for fire detection.
+- **Integration with Existing Infrastructure**: Many places already have video surveillance systems in place, which can be leveraged for fire detection.
 - **Reduction in False Alarms**: Advanced algorithms can differentiate between actual fires and other heat or smoke sources, reducing false alarms.

 ### Complementing Sensor-Based Systems